About STELAR

 Download the app and create an account.

-2. RECORD
+2. Record

 Open the app and record 10–20 minutes of a book-anchored teaching activity in the language of instruction.

-3. REVIEW the report
+3. Review the report

 The report includes My STELAR Moments, My Missed Moments, and Action Steps, along with teacher–child talk balance, number of exchanges, and languages used.